-The reader of this guide should have some knowledge of the hardware components of a computer system, such as the functions and uses of registers, schemes of handling interrupts etc. Programming techniques which make efficient assembly-language functions like indexing and high-speed algorithms will be useful here too.
+The reader of this guide should have some knowledge of the hardware components of a computer system, such as the functions and uses of registers, schemes of handling interrupts etc. Programming techniques which make efficient assembly language functions like indexing and high-speed algorithms will be useful here too.
 When a microprogram is executed thousands of times more often than any one application program, its fine tuning is also needed that many more times.
 Also the microprogrammer should know the problem-oriented languages used.
 To choose which operators to microprogram, the designer must be aware of the eventual applications.
 Combining operators which are often used in the same sequence could form a single microprogrammed operator with a greater overlapping of actions.

-All components of a computer system seem to be increasingly complex yet easier and easier to use.
-Though microprogramming adds more complexity the result is to make a system easier to use.
+In studying a component of a computing system it is often true that at first glance the given component seems to introduce much complexity even though, presumably, the component also seems to introduce greater ease of operation and greater efficiency.
+Though microprogramming adds more complexity, the result is to make a system easier to use.
 One goal of this guide is to bring microprogramming into the range of a good programmer.
-To that end the guide is written in simple language (with a minimum of exotic terms and a glossary to look up any of those) and a gradual progression from the big picture to the details through numerous examples.
-The examples are annotated and explained with the same tools that will aid in the planning as well as understanding.

-This guide is both an introduction and a reference.
+To that end the guide is written in simple language (with a glossary to look up any unfamiliar terms) and there is a gradual progression from the big picture to the details through numerous examples.
+This guide is both a tutorial and a reference.
 If microprogramming is new to you, start at the beginning of this guide and use it as a tutorial.
 Later the book can be used for reference.
 The charts and examples are built up in a logical development so that the complete examples will be a pattern for your programming.

-Varian Data Machines does not assume responsibility for microprograms written and implemented according to the recommendations outlined herein.
+Sperry Univac does not assume responsibility for microprograms written and implemented according to the recommendations outlined herein.